MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### What happens after the transition?

-We will stop supporting the old legacy experience on January 20th, 2020.
-We encourage you to upgrade to the 2.5.0 SDK once it is released and start using the new errors APIs as soon as you can to ensure a smooth transition.
+The old legacy experience will be disabled on January 20th, 2020.
+Please upgrade to the 2.5.0 SDK as soon as it's released and use the new errors APIs as soon as you can to ensure a smooth transition.
 If you need help or have questions about the transition, please reach out to our support team.

 ## WinRT, Silverlight, and Other Platforms